HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 <div class="bg-success" markdown="1">

 ##### Identifiers for Associating the Attachments to a Claim or Prior Authorization
 The "TrackingId" and, for prior authorization, "AdminRefNumber" parameters represent Payer-assigned business identifiers that tie the requested attachments to the claim or prior authorization.
-The operation must also indicate whether the attachments are for claim or prior authorization.
+The required operation parameter, `AttachTo`, indicates whether the attachments are for claim or prior authorization.
 These data elements are taken from the CDex request as follows:

 |Data Element|CDex Request Attachment Task Profile Element|CDex #submit-attachment Parameter|
 |---|---|---|